esa/pykep/doc/sphinx/documentation/index.rst

   pk.__version__
   pk.__extensions__

-The first one, pk.__version__, is the pykep version dictionary that can be queried for major and minor version.
+The first one, pk.__version__, is the pykep version dictionary that can be queried for major and minor versions.

 The second one, pk.__extensions__, is the pykep extension dictionary containing relevant third-party dependencies as detected by pykep.